imrefazekas/harcon/README.md

 ```

 Note: please keep in mind, that __inflicter.ignite__ can be and should be used only when you initiate a workflow from outside the harcon!

+If you inititate a communication through the inflicter instance, it means, that you wants to drop in a message "from outside" which could mean an integration with an external system or just kick off a workflow.
+There are 2 methods to be called:

+ignite and simpleIgnite

+The different between them is the parameter list.
+The later does not require to specify external messageId or division, the prior one does as you can see in the example just above.

+External ID is very useful, when the workflow is initiated by some external event possessing an id which must be kept for further logging or tracking or just because a communication harmonization across the complete company.

 ## Entity configuration